WIP

 Technical Skills

-Languages, frameworks & tools I work with daily.
+Programming languages (Python, Bash, MATLAB), frameworks & tools I work with daily.

 Expert Python